pawaravinash0007/Global-Terrorism-Analysis/README.md

 Tools: Jupyter , Google Colab are famous tools we can use

 # Outcome of Project :
 Not only another country but also in our country their are lots of black ships available who implement terrorist attacks.
-Find their motives , Target location , MOst active terroirst group
+Find their motives , Target location , Most active terroirst group and convert them in to common people